Bishibop/foia-assistant/docs/foia_system_architecture.md

 7. On completion, documents sent to Review tab queue
 8. User reviews each document with AI recommendations
 9. Human decisions captured and stored in Document objects
+10. Reviewed documents sent to Finalize tab
+11. User can export documents or generate FOIA response package

 ### Error Handling Strategy
 - Graceful degradation on errors